233679/Class-notes/Computer-Science/Data Structures/Hash Table.md

 Different implementations of open addressing can use different **skip factors**.
 A skip factor is the amount the index increments/changes by when looking for an empty index to insert a value into.
 A potential issue with having a skip factor larger than lead to looping over empty the same set of index's indefinitely.
 However, using a prime number for the underlying array index can avoid the problem of the skip factor getting stuck in a loop forever.
 As this forces all loops to iterate should the entre array (other than skip factors larger than the array size).

+When deleting a value some open addressing implementations leave a "dummy" item behind.
+This allows for an optimisation where if an empty index is found the linear search for the delete value can exist early.
+This is because if there is an empty index then there was never anymore values inserted that matched the hash.
 ### Closed Addressing
 Closed Addressing, also know as chaining, is another method of dealing with [[#Hash collisions]] is to use a [[Computer-Science/Data Structures/Linked List|Linked List]] at each index.
 When an value in inserted into the [[#Hash Table]] an element is appended to the [[Computer-Science/Data Structures/Linked List|Linked List]] at the given index.